 The risks listed above are mitigated by the Trustee monitoring the suitability of the pooled funds used by the Scheme.
+This monitoring is carried out in conjunction with the Investment Adviser.

 9. Risks (continued)

 Solvency and employer covenant risk

 The risk that the Scheme's assets fall short of the amount required to pay all benefits and expenses as they fall due and that insufficient assets could be recoverable from the sponsoring employer to meet the shortfall.